kinshukpandala/QUENCH_pi/README.md

 # QUENCH Dashboard 💧

-This is the web dashboard for the QUENCH smart water dispenser.
-Built using HTML/CSS/JS and runs on a Raspberry Pi.

-Its backed by python(Flask)
+The basic layout of a dashboard for quench

+prolly a wip still now

+was graded S for this project

-built with <3 by panda
+built with <3 by a panda a really smart one

+its backed by a flask (python)